Hell0WorldAgain/Hell0WorldAgain/README.md

 - 💞️ I’m looking to collaborate on React, Next and Node projects
 - 📫 You can reach out to me on coporateabhishek47@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I make fun of my stacks.
+- ⚡ Fun fact: I make fun of my tech stacks.

 <!---
 Hell0WorldAgain/Hell0WorldAgain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.